-Anti-lock brake warning light
+Anti-lock brake warning light (if so equipped)

 If the light comes on while the engine is running, it may indicate the anti-lock brake system is not functioning properly.
 Have the system checked by a NISSAN dealer.

 If an abnormality occurs in the system, the antilock function ceases, but the regular braking system continues to operate.